willwardlow/pizza_party/README.md

 ### Goals

-- _User will have the ability to login, register, and create a profile_
+- User will have the ability to login, register, and create a profile
-- _User can submit an entry._
+- User can submit an entry.
-- _Other users see an index of all available restaurants (sort and filter)._
+- Other users see an index of all available restaurants (sort and filter).
-- _Pizza Details page that can show more details about the pizza (only the user who posted the user can delete) _
+- Pizza Details page that can show more details about the pizza (only the user who posted the user can delete).

 <br>